mccright/rand-notes/Climate-Resources.md

 | Storm (Ivan) | 2004 | 24.36 |
 | Drought | 2012 | 21.79 |

 United Nations, “Climate and Weather related Disasters Surge Five-fold Over 50 Years, but Early Warnings Save Lives – WMO report,” UN News, Sept.
 1, 2021

+* Deloitte on accelerated decarbonization](https://www2.deloitte.com/us/en/pages/about-deloitte/articles/economic-cost-climate-change-turning-point.html):
+  > [Deloitte builds an economic argument](https://www2.deloitte.com/content/dam/Deloitte/us/Documents/about-deloitte/us-the-turning-point-a-new-economic-climate-in-the-united-states-january-2022.pdf) that [even without considering the impacts of water availability, crime/war, or ocean acidification](https://www2.deloitte.com/content/dam/Deloitte/us/Documents/about-deloitte/us-the-turning-point-us-tech-appendix-january-2022.pdf) climate change will result in catastrophic economic impacts over the next 50 years (losses of $14.5 trillion in present-value terms for the U.S.) -- requiring immediate action to decarbonize and build economic resiliance.
+* The U.S. National Mortgage Bankers Association researched climate change risks in their domain: [https://img03.en25.com/Web/MortgageBankersAssociation/Research_RIHA_September_2021_Report.pdf](https://img03.en25.com/Web/MortgageBankersAssociation/%7B66e37863-0f2e-45c7-8526-04d615d395e9%7D_22847_Research_RIHA_September_2021_Report.pdf)

+"April 2021 -- The economics of climate change: no action not an option." by Swiss Re Institute  [https://www.swissre.com/dam/jcr:e73ee7c3-7f83-4c17-a2b8-8ef23a8d3312/swiss-re-institute-expertise-publication-economics-of-climate-change.pdf](https://www.swissre.com/dam/jcr:e73ee7c3-7f83-4c17-a2b8-8ef23a8d3312/swiss-re-institute-expertise-publication-economics-of-climate-change.pdf)  (*page 3, with supporting variations on pages 4, 11, 12, 15, 28, and 29*)
+>"The world economy could be 10% smaller if the 2050 net-zero emissions and Paris Agreement targets on climate change are not met."
+and
+>"The world stands to lose close to 10% of total economic value by mid-century if climate change stays on the currently-anticipated trajectory"

+"World economy set to lose up to 18% GDP from climate change if no action taken, reveals Swiss Re Institute's stress-test analysis."
+22 Apr 2021, Zurich [https://www.swissre.com/media/press-release/nr-20210422-economics-of-climate-change-risks.html](https://www.swissre.com/media/press-release/nr-20210422-economics-of-climate-change-risks.html)
+>"In a severe scenario of a 3.2°C temperature increase, China stands to lose almost one quarter of its GDP (24%) by mid-century.
+The US, Canada and the UK would all see around a 10% loss.
+Europe would suffer slightly more (11%), while economies such as Finland or Switzerland are less exposed (6%) than, for example, France or Greece (13%)."

 -------------
 ### Student Essays on Climate Change